CAP offers free in-person visual and performing arts courses for a variety of ages taught by qualified teaching artists & fellows.

 CAP instructs, instills and inspires through a variety of offerings including afterschool, school day and summer programs, cultural experiences, advocacy, community partnerships and professional development.

-Through CAP programs, children receive free quality, standards-based instruction in dance, media arts, music, theatre and visual arts.
+Through CAP programs, children and young adults receive free quality, standards-based instruction in dance, media arts, music, theatre and visual arts.

 Markers of Quality